Skip to main content Skip to footer

 The launch of Free Places at St John’s amplifies this message.

-The Free Places scheme has been designed so that the beneficiaries are able to graduate completely debt-free.
-Eligible students will also be entitled to a £3,500 per annum non-repayable grant from the central Cambridge Bursary scheme.
-Therefore, each year the value of a Free Place at St John’s will be calculated based on the University’s annual maintenance rate plus the annual tuition fee less the value of the Cambridge Bursary, to ensure that it takes into account cost of living increases.
-For the inaugural cohort in, it is estimated that the annual value of a Free Places award will be ~£17,300.
+The Dobson Free Places scheme has been designed so that the beneficiaries are able to graduate completely debt-free.
+Each year, the value of a Free Place at St John’s will be calculated based on the University’s annual maintenance rate plus the annual tuition fee, to ensure that it takes into account cost of living increases.
+Eligible students will also be entitled to a £3,500 per annum non-repayable grant from the central Cambridge Bursary scheme, which will be accounted for when calculating the value of the Free Places award.

 The £11 million available for matching Free Places gifts will be donated by an anonymous foundation and is distributed across five discrete fundraising periods.